A downloadable game for Windows

 Multiplayer networking comprises a simple and efficient event-based system that allows for solid, responsive, and smooth game play - lacking the frustrating inconsistencies and hit-registration of other games that rely on precariously rewinding the game state to hackishly attempt to determine what players saw on their screen at the most crucial of moments.
 Gameplay feels comparable to that of the famous Cube series of engines, where what you see is what you get.
 Multiplayer gaming is tolerable with a ping of a few hundred milliseconds, unlike many AAA multiplayer titles out there that push the boundaries of graphics but fall short when it actually comes to providing a multiplayer experience that is more rewarding than frustrating.

 The engine is 20,000+ lines of C code, running ontop of SDL2 for platform abstraction, and rendered using OpenGL.
 This opens up the possibility of both Linux and OSX ports in the future.
 There is a lot of room for adding a lot more features to the engine, and at this point after writing so much engine I've become more inclined to see what can be done with the scripting system that games are described with.
 For now I am taking a break from any more major work on the engine, and focusing on making individual games for Bitphoria, which will be included with each new release of the engine.

-The goal of the public alpha is to gather feedback, comments, suggestions, feature-requests, and find bugs and glitches, etc.. in an effort to guide and accelerate development beyond what I am capable of as the only developer working on Bitphoria.
-It is also to allow the public to share their experiences with Bitphoria to their friends and among their social-networks as a sort of word-of-mouth advertisement campaign.
+The goal of the public alpha is to gather feedback, comments, suggestions, feature-requests, and find bugs and glitches, etc.. in an effort to guide and accelerate development beyond what I am capable of on my own.

-For more info you can check out my blog, and follow Bitphoria's development in the past, present, and future, as well as other interesting projects I may dive into, or already have: deftware.blogspot.com
+For more info you can check out my blog, and follow Bitphoria's past, present, and future development - as well as other interesting projects I may dive into: deftware.blogspot.com

 |Tags||3D, Abstract, engine, Indie, Moddable, Multiplayer, Procedural Generation, Voxel|